x/Game-Development-in-Javascript-Tutorial/part-two.md

 var bottomWall = new Element(0, 159, 240, 1);
 ```

-Now lets use them, lets change the ball to move at an angle.
+Now let's use them, let's change the ball to move at an angle.

 ```javascript
 var ball = new Element(117, 77, 6, 6, -1 * BALL_SPEED / FPS, 0.6 * BALL_SPEED / FPS);
 ```

-Lastly, lets add some game rules to the game loop.
+Lastly, let's add some game rules to the game loop.
 When we see the ball pass one of the paddles, we reset it to it's start point:

 ```javascript
 var gameLoop = function() {